Sometimes, help comes from the most unlikely directions.

 Of all the stressors bees now face, none is worse, or harder on the bees, than the Varroa destructor mite.
 Indeed, if you do not face up to the ugly fact of Varroa in your bees early and often, a veritable landslide of Awful Events will gain momentum and crush your colony.

 But….many beekeepers are deeply reluctant to treat the bug on their bugs.
 Some miticides are toxic and migrate into the beeswax, imperiling the next generation of baby bees, whose cradle the wax is.
 Some treatments are tough on queens, or can’t be used when honey is coming in.
+Top bar hives are especially tough to treat simply because their configuration is so different from Langstroth hives, and most remedies were developed with Langstroths in mind.
 Some beekeepers struggle with the idea that all bees who can’t make it make it on their own should just be allowed to die, weeding less than ideal genes out of the system.
 Some just can’t believe something so tiny, something functionally invisible, can kill their hives.
 And more than a few just don’t know what to do.

 Enter the humble rhubarb plant.